 JJ is the Tech and Gear Editor of Tom Tom Magazine, the only magazine in the world dedicated to female drummers, with a reach of over 4 million music lovers per month.

-In addition to touring and recording, she teaches private online drum lessons to students all over the US, and volunteers at girls and ladies rock camps across the country (twenty so far, and counting!), teaching drums, coaching bands, and facilitating workshops.
+In addition to touring and recording, she teaches private online drum lessons to students all over the US, and volunteers at girls and ladies rock camps across the country, teaching drums, coaching bands, and facilitating workshops.
 She says, "Girls and ladies rock camps are really empowerment camps in disguise, and there's nothing more rewarding than empowering someone."